What Is Auth-as-a-Service? The Complete Guide

 - M2M tokens (production) solve internal service authentication via a machine-secret-keyed token exchange.

-@clerk/agent-toolkit(experimental) for LangChain and the Vercel AI SDK and participates in IETF standardization rather than shipping a proprietary agent protocol.
+@clerk/agent-toolkit(experimental) for LangChain and the Vercel AI SDK, and builds on open standards (OAuth 2.1, Dynamic Client Registration) rather than a proprietary agent protocol.

 Authentication vs Authorization: Clearing Up the Confusion